Document

 If the customer does decide to appeal within the 14 day discounted period and parking services rejects the appeal, the 14 day discount period is re-offered.

-The table below identifies that the level of Challenges, Representations and Appeals has reduced significantly over the last 3 years.
+The table below identifies that the level of Challenges, Representations and Appeals has reduced over the last year.

 Table 8 - Percentage of PCN incoming correspondence